Time-of-flight of solitary waves in dry and wet chains of beads: experimental results and phenomenological models

 In Figure \ref{Fig_3} a plot of the ToF on the dry chain is displayed.
 The lower data correspond to the solitary wave traveling towards the fixed wall, while the upper data represent the ToF of the reflected wave.
 As expected, the ToF is larger in the latter case.
 It is also clear that the uncertainty of the data is greater for the reflected wave.
 These two effects are explained as follows: when the wave is traveling towards the wall, the propagation takes place on a chain compacted by the tapping process.
 But the wave leaves behind a loosened chain, which is the medium where the reflected wave propagates.
 This increases both, the ToF and its uncertainty.
 Without loosening, the increase in the ToF of the reflected pulse would be smaller.
 The lower data shows clearly the dependence of the ToF on the speed of the striker.
 Of course, the amplitude of the solitary wave is expected to be a strictly increasing function of the striker's speed, which is confirmed by the experimental data: higher impactor speeds lead to larger wave amplitudes, which in turn lead to faster propagation speeds and smaller ToFs.
-In what follows, the lower data are used as the reference for comparison with the data obtained on wet chains.
+The continuous curve is the output of our model.
+The dashed curve is the ToF resulting from a simulation using the Hertz plus viscoelastic interaction force between the beads.
+The inset shows that this result also follows a power-law dependence of the ToF on the striker speed, although it does not fit the experimental result.
+In what follows, the lower data are used as the reference to which the data obtained on wet chains is compared.